Mindwise

 • Struggle to maintain relationships

-• Have symptoms of Borderline Personality Disorder (BPD) but may not meet diagnostic criteria
+• Have symptoms, or a diagnosis, of Borderline Personality Disorder (BPD)

 • Experience mild to moderate self-harm